nblackburn/vue-brunch/readme.md

 When ever you include a `.vue` file in your project, Brunch will automatically compile and write the converted module into your applications script path.

+> **NOTE**: Please install 1.1.2 as 1.2.0 is an experimental release for Vue 2.0 support.

 ## Donations

 If you found this plugin to be useful, please consider [donating](https://paypal.me/nblackburn).